 High Risk of Codification / New Business Model

-Probably the most significant example of this case is the development of self-driving cars (as viewed by a car manufacturers).
+Probably the most significant example of this case is the development of self-driving cars (as viewed by car manufacturers).

-Google have amassed a store of geographical information in the form of Google Maps and StreetView and have used Industry 4.0 to develop the technology for self-driving cars which can be connected to their Internet Services.
+Google has amassed a store of geographical information in the form of Google Maps and StreetView and have used Industry 4.0 to develop the technology for self-driving cars which can be connected to their Internet Services.

 Few car manufacturers foresaw or believed that Google would be able to codify the driving process and enter this market.
-However, it is likely that car manufacturers will lose control of their customers if Google introduce the self-driving car.
+However, it is likely that car manufacturers will lose control of their customers if Google introduces the self-driving car.
 They will become suppliers to Google.
 Even if car manufacturers can develop self-driving technology, the fact that Google can control advanced mapping technology and can supply entertainment into its own self-driving cars means it is likely it will have a strong competitive advantage.

 One area that is not covered in these generic scenarios is the possibility that previously outsourced capabilities should be reassessed for their importance and brought back into a company.
-Examples of this might be recruitment of specialised staff to build new core competencies, or site services to create a new corporate environment, or specialised technical areas where any new intellectual property may be protected.
+Examples of this might be the recruitment of specialised staff to build new core competencies, or site services to create a new corporate environment or specialised technical areas where any new intellectual property may be protected.

 Industry 4.0 represents a disruptive influence on all companies.

 Apart from the technical possibilities enabled by Industry 4.0, the essential business consideration is its impact on companies’ Core Competencies and Capabilities.
 To that end, we present a simple model (based on the 5c’s of core competence, capability, commoditisation and codification) to help industries understand the impact of Industry 4.0.

 It takes into account how Industry 4.0 will accelerate the rate of change that industries are subject to and that there may be new sources of competitive advantage that emerge.

 Examples, based on four generic scenarios, illustrate the use of the model to build scenarios as part of an environment scan in a strategy process.